Monetary Authority of Singapore: Asian Institute of Digital Finance

 The Asian Institute of Digital Finance (AIDF) is a research institute to enhance education, research and entrepreneurship in digital finance.
 AIDF is a collaboration between the Monetary Authority of Singapore, the National Research Foundation and the National University of Singapore (NUS) and was established in 2021.

 Global Finance & Technology Network (GFTN)

-Global Finance & Technology Network (GFTN) is created by Monetary Authority of Singapore to serve expanding Singapore's fintech ecosystem globally.
+The Global Finance & Technology Network (GFTN) is created by Monetary Authority of Singapore to serve expanding Singapore's fintech ecosystem globally.
 Ravi Menon, former managing director of the MAS is appointed as the chairman of GFTN.

-GFTN replaces and builds upon Elevandi, the non-profit organisation created by the Monetary Authority of Singapore in August 2021 to foster an active and open dialogue between the public and private sectors, to advance FinTech further in the global digital economy.
+The GFTN replaces and builds upon Elevandi, the non-profit organisation created by the Monetary Authority of Singapore in August 2021 to foster an active and open dialogue between the public and private sectors, to advance FinTech further in the global digital economy.

-GFTN will continue to operate as a not-for-profit, and will work with the MAS on industry and policy dialogues in the area of payments, asset tokenization, AI and quantum.
+The GFTN will continue to operate as a not-for-profit, and will work with the MAS on industry and policy dialogues in the area of payments, asset tokenization, AI and quantum.